robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 -------------------------------------------------------------------------------
 By default the library supports the encoding and decoding of Python dictionary objects as JSON when you use msgFormat "json".
 When you use msgFormat "json-iotf" it will encode the message in accordance with the IOTF JSON Payload Specification.
 To add support for your own custom message formats see the `sample in GitHub <https://github.com/ibm-messaging/iot-python/tree/master/samples/customMessageFormat>`__

 Once you have created your custom encoder module it needs to be registered in the device client.
-If you attempt to use an unknown message format when sending an event or the device receives a command send in a format that it does not know how to decode then the library will throw a MissingMessageDecoderException
+If you attempt to use an unknown message format when sending an event or the device receives a command send in a format that it does not know how to decode then the library will throw a MissingMessageDecoderException.

 .. code:: python